dbcls/clinvar-ontology/README.md

 # Clinvar ontology

-ClinVar ontology is an OWL ontology which is used for RDFizing the ClinVar database.
+ClinVar ontology is an OWL ontology which is designed for RDFizing the ClinVar database.
+It is developed based on the XMD for ClinVarVariation release.